khari1090/30-30-site/_posts/2016-11-20-rockPaperScissors.md

 ---

 ## Goal
-Simulate a rock paper scissors game
+Simulate a rock paper scissors game.

 ## Result
-It works
+It works.

 ## Learned
-See below
+*See below.*

 ## Issues
 I spent too long trying to figure out why the score was not incrementing properly.
 I had to move the value outside of the function so that it would be a global variable.